 Human-Machine Interaction (HMI) is a study of interactions between humans and machines.
 Human Machine Interaction is a multidisciplinary field with contributions from Human-Computer interaction (HCI), Human-Robot Interaction (HRI), Robotics, Artificial Intelligence (AI), Humanoid robots and exoskeleton control.

-The MVN BIOMECH provides Motion Capture for human movement without constraining the freedom of movement and without occlusions.
-The fast set up and calibration allows the user to use the product for data acquisition within 10 minutes.
-The MVN Studio Pro software is capable of outputting and live streaming of human kinematic data and raw Motion Tracker data, allowing the user to use this data for real-time control of robots, exoskeletons and humanoids.
-Low latency live streaming of joint position, accelerations, angular velocity, 3D orientation and center of mass is directly available within the software.
+The MVN Analyze software is capable of outputting and live streaming of human kinematic data and raw Motion Tracker data, allowing the user to use this data for real-time control of robots, exoskeletons and humanoids.
+Low latency is extremely important for the live streaming of joint position, accelerations, angular velocity, 3D orientation and center of mass.
+These metrics are directly available within the software.

-The MTw DK and the MVN BIOMECH allows the user to (live) stream 3D kinematic or IMU data to their own application.
+The MTw Awinda and the Xsens MVN (Analyze) allows the user to (live) stream 3D kinematic or IMU data to their own application.
 This data allows users to apply typical HMI techniques like posture recognition, motion classification, motion segmentation, motion learning models, motion synchronization, command recognition and activity level recognition.